VideoCrafter

 Diffusion models are among the more mathematically involved generative models.
 For more explanation on the math behind these models, see this doc.

-Latent diffusion models are a type of machine learning model that map the characteristics of a dataset to a lower-dimensional latent space through an encoder.
 A key intuition when considering how machine learning models is : it is desired that every arbitrary data sample can be represented by a well-understood distribution so that established properties can be used to make computations more efficient.

 We can now start generating a never-seen-before image out of this noise.
 If we try to take the posterior of the previous Markovian process, if the covariance between the distributions at two consecutive timesteps is small enough, it can be shown that the posterior follows approximately the same distribution as the original process.
 Thus we have an approximate posterior, called p(x_{t-1} | x_t), and the real distribution q(x_{t-1} | x_t).
 We will leverage the distribution p(x_t) till we can remove all the noise from the sample and resolve it to a new image.
 Different diffusion models use different models of p.
 If we try to model p as close to q as possible, p would be a Markovian process as well and be computationally heavy.
 This is the concept of Denoising Diffusion Probabilistic Models (DDPM).
 Denoising Diffusion Implicit Models, as used in VideoCrafter, ease computational complexity by assuming a non-Markovian reverse process distribution.